MathieuNls/precinct/precinct-main.md

 Process {#sub:Process}
 -------

-As our approach relies on commit pre-hooks to detect possible clones during the development process (more particularly at commit time), we had to find a way to *replay* past commits.
+As our approach relies on commit pre-hooks to detect possible clones during the development process (more particularly at commit-time), we had to find a way to *replay* past commits.
 To do so, we *cloned* our test subjects, and then created a new branch called *PRECINCT\_EXT*.
 When created, this branch is reinitialized at the initial state of the project (the first commit), and each commit can be replayed as they have originally been.
 At each commit, we store the time taken for PRECINCT to run as well as the number of detected clone pairs.
 We also compute the size of the output in terms of the number of lines of text output by our method.
 The aim is to reduce the output size to help software developers interpret the results.

 To validate the results obtained by PRECINCT, we needed to use a reliable clone detection approach to extract clones from the target systems and use these clones as a baseline for comparison.
 For this, we turned to NICAD because of its popularity, high accuracy, and availability [@Cordy2011].
 This means, we run NICAD on the revisions of the system to obtain the clones then we used NICAD clones as a baseline for comparing the results achieved by PRECINCT.

 It may appear strange that we are using NICAD to validate our approach, knowing that our approach uses NICAD’s code comparison engine.
-In fact, what we are assessing here is the ability for PRECINCT to detect clones at commit time using changesets.
+In fact, what we are assessing here is the ability for PRECINCT to detect clones at commit-time using changesets.
 The major part of PRECINCT is the capacity to intercept code changes and build working code blocks that are fed to a code fragment comparison engine (in our case NICAD’s engine).
 PRECINCT can be based on any other code comparison engine.

 We show the result of detecting Type 3 clones with a maximum line difference of 30%.
 As discussed in the introductory section, we chose to report on Type 3 clones because they are more challenging to detect than Type 1 and 2.
 PRECINCT detects Type 1 and 2 too, so does NICAD.
 For the time being, PRECINCT is not designed to detect Type 4 clones.
 These clones use different implementations.
 Detecting Type 4 clones is part of future work.